wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/introduction.md

 ![Graphic of presentation next to screenshot of Azure AD review setup page](../media/azure-review-setup.png)

 All done migrating identities?
-Next learn how to set up the Microsoft 365 tenant to fit your school’s needs.
+Next learn how to set up the Microsoft 365 tenant to fit your school's needs.